Self-Portrait with a Sunflower: Van Dyck or Vandyke Beard

 Anthony van Dyck was well known for his many attempts of capturing his own likeness on canvas.
 As such, viewers were exposed to his unique style through his artwork.
 Van Dyck was capable of influencing 17th century Englishmen into adopting his mannerisms and outward appearance.
 He was known for wearing his facial hair in a particular way, and would later popularise the look by painting his various models with the same beard.
 The style known as the Van Dyck beard came to consist of a moustache and goatee with the hair on the cheeks completely shaven.
 The moustache could be curled at the tips and include or exclude a soul patch depending on personal preference.
 The look was thought to have a regal and stately appearance, and King Charles I himself often liked to be depicted wearing the facial hair style in his portraits.
 Because Charles I was seen so often sporting the Van Dyck beard, it is also referred to as the "Charlie".
 The trend slowly died out before practically disappearing from fashion during the English Restoration under the rule of King Charles II.

 In Self-Portrait with a Sunflower, van Dyck is sporting a classic "Vandyke"; his chin goatee consists of a tapered end, and his moustache tips are curled and pointed upward.
 His upper lip is nearly hidden by the thick, dark hair of his moustache whilst remaining cleanly trimmed, indicative of the pride he has in the growth of his hair and his appearance.

 Copies

+Several early copies of the painting exist.
 There is a copy of the painting, which was also painted by van Dyck, in the property of the foundation of the Friedenstein Palace in Gotha (Germany).
 This painting was stolen in 1979 and resurfaced in 2019.
+Early copies are also in the collections at Berkeley Castle and Ham House.
+An early copy was part of the collection at Ickworth House.
+An early copy was for sale at auction at Sotheby's in April 2022.